ena-infrastructure/specifications/ena-oauth2-chaining.md

 Multiple `resource` or `audience` parameters MAY be included to indicate the intended use of the resulting access token at multiple protected resources, or as stated in Section 6.1.1 of \[[Ena.OAuth2.Profile](#ena-oauth2-profile)\], to support alternative representations of a protected resource as audience values.

 Client authentication at the token endpoint MUST follow the requirements given in \[[Ena.OAuth2.Profile](#ena-oauth2-profile)\].

-> **Servers supporting multiple profiles.** An authorization server deployment may support token exchange both within its own domain (as described in this section) and in other scenarios that involve different domains (described in [Section 3](#accessing-protected-resources-in-other-domains)).
-In such cases, the `requested_token_type` parameter MUST be used to distinguish which profile the client is requesting.
-When `requested_token_type` is `urn:ietf:params:oauth:token-type:access_token`, the server MUST process the request according to this section and issue an access token intended for the indicated protected resource(s).
-When `requested_token_type` is `urn:ietf:params:oauth:token-type:jwt`, the server MUST process the request according to the rules specified in [Section 3](#accessing-protected-resources-in-other-domains) and issue a JWT authorization grant for use at another authorization server.
-If the parameter is omitted and the server cannot unambiguously determine the intended profile from context, it MUST reject the request with `invalid_request`.

 <a name="2-3-1-processing-requirements"></a>
 #### 2.3.1.
 Processing Requirements